JoeyBlount/PAC-Pro/README.md

 ### Platform-Specific Issues

 #### Windows ARM64
-- Some packages may require compilation
+- Some packages may require compilation (Pillow, httptools)
-- If Firebase installation fails, the app uses mock data
+- If Firebase installation fails, the app uses mock data automatically
-- Disable reload mode for better compatibility
+- Core functionality works perfectly with essential dependencies only
+- CORS configuration updated to handle IPv6 localhost variations

 #### Windows x86/x64
 - Full compatibility with all packages